hazzard993/busted-tstl/README.md

 # TypeScript declarations for Busted

 This repository contains TypeScript declarations for [Busted](https://olivinelabs.com/busted/).
+An Elegant Lua unit testing framework.

 You can install these via npm.